TaPRA 2026

 Access

 TaPRA 2026 will be a hybrid conference, welcoming both in-person and online participation.
-All conference venues will offer step-free access, and additional access requirements can be accommodated.
+All conference venues will offer step-free access, and additional access requirements can be accommodated—please inform us of any on your proposal form.

 Bursaries and Concession Fees